looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

 In order to add security to RPM packages used during a build, you can take steps to securely sign them.
 Once a signature is verified, the OpenEmbedded build system can use the package in the build.
-If security fails for a signed package, the build system stops the build.
+If security fails for a signed package, the build system aborts the build.

 This section describes how to sign RPM packages during a build and how to use signed package feeds (repositories) when doing a build.